-Piquant kashkaval, a Balkan cows' or sheep's milk cheese, and mildly spicy shifa peppers add sharpness to these fried, smashed potatoes.
+Piquant kashkaval, a Balkan cows’ or sheep’s milk cheese, and mildly spicy shifka peppers, native to Israel, add sharpness to the fried potatoes.
+If you can’t find shifkas, jarred pepperoncini work just as well.

 - 2 1⁄4 lb. baby purple and gold potatoes